I Visited Edfu Temple in Egypt—and I Wouldn’t Do It Again (2026)

 Tips for Visiting Edfu Temple

-If you’re planning a trip to the Temple of Horus, here are a few tips I really wish someone had shared with me before I went.
-Hopefully, they’ll help make your visit a whole lot smoother (and way less frustrating!).
+If you’re planning a trip to the Temple of Horus, here are a few things I really wish someone had told me first.
+Hopefully, these tips will make your visit a lot smoother (and way less stressful!):

-- Visit early—or even better, late: Most Nile cruises dock at Edfu around 6:00 AM, and the temple fills up almost immediately.
-If you can, try to be one of the first inside.
-If you’re traveling independently, aim for just before closing (around 5:00 PM) when the crowds start to thin out.
+- Go early—or better yet, late: Most Nile cruises arrive around 6:00 AM, and the temple gets packed fast.
+If you’re with a cruise, try to be one of the first inside.
+Traveling independently?
+Aim for just before closing (around 5 PM) when the crowds start to thin out.

-- Ask about carriage alternatives: I didn’t know this at the time, but some tours now offer tuk-tuks or even vans instead of the traditional horse-drawn carriages.
-It’s not super common yet, but it’s definitely worth asking your guide or cruise company in advance.
+- Ask about carriage alternatives: I didn’t know this at the time, but some tours now offer tuk-tuks or vans instead of horse-drawn carriages.
+It’s not super common yet, but definitely worth checking with your guide or cruise operator in advance.

-- Eat (or at least grab coffee) before you go: Our cruise served a full Egyptian breakfast after the Edfu stop, and I seriously wished I’d grabbed a coffee beforehand.
-My dad did—and let’s just say, he was a lot happier dealing with the bumpy carriage ride than I was!
+- Fuel up first: Our cruise served a full Egyptian breakfast after the Edfu visit—and I really regretted not grabbing a coffee beforehand.
+My dad did, and let’s just say… he handled that bumpy carriage ride a lot better than I did.

 Where to Stay Near Edfu Temple Egypt

-- Luxury: Sofitel Legend Old Cataract (Aswan) or Sofitel Winter Palace (Luxor) for historic charm and beautiful Nile views.
+- Sofitel Legend Old Cataract (Aswan) – A historic luxury hotel with stunning Nile views.

 FAQs About Visiting Edfu Temple